Stable Roommates with Narcissistic, Single-Peaked, and Single-Crossing Preferences: Incomplete preferences

-Then, the following holds. \begin{compactenum}[(1)] \item Every stable matching~$M$ for~$A$ satisfies $M(a^{5})\in X$, $M(a^1)=a^2$, and $M(a^3)=a^4$. \item The preferences from $A$ are narcissistic and single-peaked with respect to the linear order~$a^{3}\rhd a^{2} \rhd a^1 \rhd a^4 \rhd a^{5} \rhd [X]$, where $[X]$ denotes some fixed linear order of the agents in $X$. \item The preferences are also (tie-sensitive) single-crossing with respect to any ordering of the agents in $A$. \end{compactenum} \end{lemma} \begin{proof} Towards a contradiction to (1), suppose that there is a stable matching~$M$ with $M(a^5)\notin X$.
+Then, the following holds. \begin{enumerate}[(1)] \item Every stable matching~$M$ for~$A$ satisfies $M(a^{5})\in X$, $M(a^1)=a^2$, and $M(a^3)=a^4$. \item The preferences from~$A$ are narcissistic and single-peaked with respect to the linear order~$a^{3}\rhd a^{2} \rhd a^1 \rhd a^4 \rhd a^{5} \rhd [X]$, where $[X]$ denotes some fixed linear order of the agents in $X$. \item The preferences from~$A$ are tie-sensitive single-crossing with respect to any ordering of the agents in $A$. \end{enumerate} \end{lemma} \begin{proof} Towards a contradiction to Statement~\eqref{lem:e-selector}, suppose that there is a stable matching~$M$ with $M(a^5)\notin X$.
 Then, by the preferences of $a^5$, there remain three possibilities~(i)--(iii) for the partner of $a^5$.
 We claim to obtain a blocking pair for $M$ for each of these possibilities.

 \begin{compactenum} \item[\textbf{Case (i):}] $M(a^{5})\notin \{a^1, a^{4}\}$.
 This implies that agent~$a^{5}$ does not have a partner.
 Then, by construction, $\{a^{5},a^1\}$ will be blocking~$M$.